lucee/lucee-docs/docs/03.reference/01.functions/canonicalize/function.md

 title: Canonicalize
 id: function-canonicalize
 categories:
+- ESAPI
-- encode
+- parsing
 - protocols
 ---

-Canonicalization is simply the operation of reducing a possibly encoded string down to its simplest form.
+Canonicalization is simply the operation of reducing a potentially encoded, query string down to its simplest form.

 This is important, because attackers frequently use encoding to change their input in a way that will bypass validation filters, but still be interpreted properly by the target of the attack.